As an Amazon Associate I earn from qualifying purchases

 Some say I don’t share dessert recipes often enough, but you know I’m not a flamboyant holiday celebrator either.
 However, today I want to help you create something special for Valentine’s Day.
 And even if you don’t have a Valentine, make this mousse to enjoy all by yourself, because you deserve it!

 The term mousse, which means “foam”, originated in France in the 18th century.
-A mousse is defined as a soft prepared food that involves creating air bubbles to give it a light fluffy texture.
-The texture can range from light and fluffy to a rich and creamy texture, depending on how the mousse is made,
+A chocolate mousse is created by whipping cream and beaten egg white, flavored with chocolate.
+Air bubbles form to give it a light fluffy texture.
+The texture can range from light and fluffy to a rich and creamy texture.
+It just depends on how you make the mousse.

 Always use cold eggs when separating the yolks from the whites, but egg whites whip up better at room temperature, so separate the yolks and white first so the eggs can acclimate at room temperature until needed.

 Always beat whipping cream with a cold bowl and whisk.
 Either put them in the fridge beforehand or try this shortcut!
 Add ice water to the bowl with the whisk inside.
-Swirl until the bowl in nice and chilled then drain, dry and beat away!
+Swirl until the bowl is nice and chilled then drain, dry, and beat away!

 When beating the egg whites, you want them to have firm peaks, which means the peaks should flop over like an “elf’s hat”.
 That’s when you know the egg whites are done.
 Be gentle when folding in the whipping cream and egg whites!

 A chocolate mousse should be very light and fluffy.
 You should never stir but instead, fold the mixture together.
-The more you fold the mousse, the more air is let out of the mousse.
+The more you fold the mousse, the more air escapes the mousse.

 If using glasses, use a wide mouth funnel to neatly add the mousse to the glasses.
 I cannot live without my funnel.
 I used it for everything!